 Parks and recreation needs to be on the cutting edge of making these trends work for the people we serve.

-Barbara Tulipane, CAE is the President and CEO of NRPA.
+Barbara Tulipane, CAE is NRPA's President and CEO.